Corporations and LLCs on the Multistate Essay Exam: Highly Tested Topics and Tips

-Corporations on the Multistate Essay Exam
+Corporations and LLCs on the Multistate Essay Exam

-These duties are tested in both questions that test Corporations and questions that test LLCs.
+These duties are tested both in questions that test Corporations and questions that test LLCs.

 There are two types of shareholder lawsuits that are heavily tested: